jevgenimarenkov/guideliner-server/README.md

 # ![Optional Text](/src/main/resources/assets/guideliner.JPG)

-Guideliner is a tool for automatic usability evaluation.
+Guideliner is an open source tool for automated evaluation of WUI conformance to usability guidelines.

 # Installing
 Download the `.jar` file [here](/artifact/guideliner.jar).
 It includes all dependencies.
 You must have the [Java Runtime Environment](http://java.com/en/download/manual.jsp) version 8 and Mozilla Firefox installed.